-Download data helps you learn which files are most popular on your site - be it a white paper, a case study, or a guide in PDF.
+Download data helps you learn which files people pick from your site - be it a white paper, a case study, or a guide in pdf.
 Piwik PRO will automatically track clicks on such links as Downloads, and reports them in Downloads report.